 What is the average salary for a business analyst?

 In the United States, the average business analyst salary is $94,881.
 The median expected annual salary is $71,865 for an Intermediate Level Business Systems Analyst.

-According to the US Bureau of Labor Statistics, it is estimated that in the next 10 years, about 96,500 new Management Analyst jobs will be created, which is on an average of 12% of growth in the industry.
-The average starting salary is about US $81,330.
+According to the US Bureau of Labor Statistics, it is estimated that in the next ten years, about 96,500 new Management Analyst jobs will be created, which is on an average of 12% of growth in the industry.
+The average starting salary is about the US $81,330.

 What is the role of a business analyst?